MicrosoftDocs/azure-aks-docs/articles/aks/internal-lb.md

 If you want to use a specific IP address with the load balancer, you have two options: **set service annotations** or **add the *LoadBalancerIP* property to the load balancer YAML manifest**.

 > [!IMPORTANT]
 > Adding the *LoadBalancerIP* property to the load balancer YAML manifest is deprecating following [upstream Kubernetes](https://github.com/kubernetes/kubernetes/pull/107235).
 While current usage remains the same and existing services are expected to work without modification, we **highly recommend setting service annotations** instead.
+For more information about service annotations, see [Azure LoadBalancer supported annotations](https://cloud-provider-azure.sigs.k8s.io/topics/loadbalancer/#loadbalancer-annotations).

 ### [Set service annotations](#tab/set-service-annotations)